 As millions of Americans are applying for unemployment benefits many are finding that someone has already applied for theirs.
 Others are learning about the fraud when they get a notice from their state unemployment benefits office or their employer requesting more information about an application for benefits.
-It seems that identity theft is on the rise during the coronavirus pandemic.
+Several states are reporting that this type of identity theft is on the rise during the coronavirus pandemic.

 Federal authorities say that millions of peoples’ identities have already been stolen by an international criminal ring, according to a report by The New York Times.
 The attackers use detailed information about U.S. citizens, such as social security numbers that may have been obtained from cyber hacks of years past, to file claims on behalf of people who have not been laid off, officials said.

-Scott Jensen, the director of Rhode Island Department of Labor and Training, said that it could be hard to distinguish between a legitimate claim and a fraudulent one when impostors provided the proper information.
-He said the fraudulent cases that are emerging seem to have their facts in order without the usual hallmarks where claims have mistakes or other indicators that they were not genuine.
+Scott Jensen, the director of Rhode Island Department of Labor and Training, said that it can be hard to distinguish between a legitimate claim and a fraudulent one when impostors provide the proper information.
+He said these unemployment identity theft cases seem to have their facts in order without the usual hallmarks of fraud where the theft has mistakes or other indicators that they were not genuine.

 - Inform your bank/financial institutions.
 After you inform your financial institution keep a record of who you spoke to, when you spoke to them, and any other important information.

 - Contact your previous employer’s human resources department.
 Again, keep a record of your conversation.